 What new features are coming to Ubuntu 19.04?

-Since Ubuntu 19.04 is in early stages of development, there are not many confirmed feature changes.
+Since Ubuntu 19.04 is still under development, there are not many confirmed feature changes.
 I’ll update this section as I get more news on the Ubuntu 19.04 features.

 For the moment, have a look at the the confirmed, proposed and expected features in Ubuntu 19.04 Disco Dingo.